AmbireTech/adex-market/README.md

 The `incentivized` boolean is automatically set by the `update-verifications` script by using `detectExtraFlags`, and cannot be automatically unset.
 It can only be unset manually, but then the system may flag the website as incentivized again.
 If we want to permanently dissociate a website from this category, we can use `'webshrinkerCategoriesOverrides.remove': ['IAB25-7']`.

-### Contagious blacklisting

-Contagious blacklisting is an automatic process: if one verification record is blacklisted, all other records with the same hostname will eventually get auto-blacklisted as well.

-Please note, it is not contagious on account basis: meaning that an account may have one blacklisted hostname, but still keep using their other hostnames.

-This is implemented in the `update-verifications.js` script.

 ### Scripts

 There are a few scripts to moderate publisher verification:

 `./scripts/verify-publisher.js publisherAddr websiteUrl [--force|--blacklist]`: trigger verification of a publisher or update their verification; `--force` will make it verified regardless of whether the automated checks pass, and `--blacklist` will blacklist it

-`./scripts/update-verifications.js`: updates all existing verification records by re-running the check; also blacklists in a "contagious" manner: if one verification record is blacklisted, all other records with the same hostname will be too; should be ran every 24 hours
+`./scripts/update-verifications.js`: updates all existing verification records by re-running the check; should be ran every 24 hours

 There's also `unverified-adslots.js`, but this is no longer relevant.